 4. I come from the United Kingdom and would like to study in Germany.
-Do I need a residence permit for entry and residence?
+Do I need a residence title for entry and residence?

 Further information on the preparation of third-country nationals (citizens of a non-EEA country) for a stay in Germany for the purpose of studying can be found in the Studying section.

 5. I am not a citizen of an EEA state or the United Kingdom and I am married to or partnered with a British person.
 What rules apply if we want to move to Germany as a family?